Gabon coup leaders: Ousted President Ali Bongo now free

 Coup leader Gen Brice Oligui Nguema was sworn in as transitional president on Monday.
 He vowed to return the country to civilian rule after free and fair elections but did not give a timetable for the transfer of power.

+Subsequently, Raymond Ndong Sima, a prominent opponent of the ousted president, was sworn in as the country's interim prime minister on Thursday.

+Mr Ndong Sima, a 68-year-old economist, previously held the role under Mr Bongo from 2012 until 2014, before becoming a critic and standing against him in the country's 2016 and 2023 elections.

-The junta released other political prisoners, including pro-democracy activist and leader of the most powerful trade union confederation, Jean Rémi Yama, earlier this week.
+Prior to Mr Bongo's release, Gabon's junta had released other political prisoners earlier this week, including pro-democracy activist and leader of the most powerful trade union confederation, Jean Rémi Yama.